kys0213/agentos/apps/gui/docs/frontend/patterns.md

   - Register/unregister: invalidate `ids`, `list` (and `current` for unregister)
 - Presentational components must not call `useQueryClient()` directly.
 Inject a refresh action via props instead.

+Cross‑refs
+- Naming guidance lives in `frontend/code-style.md`.
+- See `frontend/testing.md` for how to assert cache effects without reaching into internals.

 ## 3) Service Access & IPC Contracts

 - Do not access `ServiceContainer` directly in presentational components.